Eagle-251/BeCode-TechTalk-TheMatrixProtocol/The Matrix Protocol.md

 ### Matrix is..

 - _Decentralised_
-  - Users have a homeserver on a particular domain, and all homeservers can federate with each other
 - _Secure_
-  - Messages are by default encrypted using Olm, based on Signal's Double Ratchet Algorithm
 - _Persistent_
   - Participating Servers all replicate the history of a given Matrix Room, no one server "_owns_" the room.